Pippalunacy.com — Pictures by Pippalou

 She slumped to the ground.
 "I still have the camera."
 She turned it over and over, but it was only a black box.

 With deliberate care, she opened it.
 The first picture showed at the bottom of the box.
-She reached out to take it, but there was nothing there.
+She reached out to take it, and it dissolved before her eyes.
 Soon, the second picture came into view, then the third, and so on.
 She waited expectantly for the last one, then she frowned — a picture of an empty night sky.

 She looked up, thinking.
 "But...I distinctly remember..."
 She looked back down, and the box had vanished.
-Sighing deeply, she dropped her hands helplessly to her lap, murmuring, "Lunacy."
+Sighing deeply, she murmured, "Lunacy."